 In order to help keep University Student Housing costs as low as possible, anyone who steals, loses, destroys or damages Montana State University property will be charged accordingly, required to pay the charges immediately, and will be subject to disciplinary action.
 If the damage exceeds $50 or is malicious in nature, it may result in arrest for damage to state property.
 If heat pipes freeze and burst in your room due to an open window, the resident(s) may be held accountable to all charges and replacement costs that are incurred from the damage.

 Windows & Screens

 Removal of screens is prohibited.
 Submit a maintenance request (work order) immediately if your screen is damaged, removed, or missing.
 If found to have been purposefully removed, the resident may be charged for the screen replacement and/or reinstallation.

 Throwing objects from or at windows is strictly prohibited.
 Items should not be attached to the window in order to maintain the condition of the window.

 In University Student Housing, vandalism is defined as any damage to property, furnishings, furniture, elevators, bulletin boards, flyers, or any additional/unnecessary messes beyond what is expected with normal use of the facilities (i.e., smashed fruit in the hallway, spilled drink in the stairwell, etc.).

 Secure wireless ResNet is also available for your use in the residence and dining halls.
 ResNet also provides a free, full service helpdesk to support your computing needs.
-For more information, please contact ResNet at 406-994-1929 or email [email protected].
+For more information, please vist ResNet's website or call 406-994-1929.